CountyEthics

 Crag Considerations

-• Layered ledges and horizontal breaks on Skiddaw Slate trap water and drain slowly, meaning even after rain stops the rock retains surface moisture longer than the exposed position might suggest.
+• Layered ledges and horizontal breaks in the slate trap water and drain slowly, meaning even after rain stops, pooled water continues to wet lower sections of routes.

 Warnings 3